-College of Menominee Nation Sustainable Development Institute will host a Shifting Seasons Summit that will serve as a training and networking event for indigenous practitioners, tribal leaders, tribal land managers and federal and state agencies and academic researchers.
-The summit has two primary goals: To 1) facilitate a better understanding of the CSC, and other federally led opportunities for tribes in addressing climate change impacts on tribal resources; 2) facilitate the development, improvement, and inclusion of tribal communities climate change needs to develop a best management practices approach for engagement of tribes in the development of research agendas, project development, and policy development related to tribes and climate change, specifically in the northeast.
+College of Menominee Nation (CMN) Sustainable Development Institute hosted a Shifting Seasons Summit that served as a training and networking event for indigenous practitioners, tribal leaders, tribal land managers and federal and state agencies and academic researchers.
+Two primary goals of the summit were: to 1) facilitate a better understanding of the CSC, and other federally led opportunities for tribes in addressing climate change impacts on tribal resources; 2) facilitate the development, improvement, and inclusion of tribal communities climate change needs to develop a best management practices approach for engagement of tribes in the development of research agendas, project development, and policy development related to tribes and climate change, specifically in the northeast.

-The main summit will take place in Keshena, WI.
-NECSC funding will be used to develop and host satellite locations further in the northeastern region for tribes not able to attend the main summit event through live streaming & webinar technologies.
+The main summit took place in Keshena, WI, October 14-17, 2014.
+NE CSC funding was used to develop and host satellite locations further in the northeastern region for tribes not able to attend the main summit event through live streaming & webinar technologies.

-CMN has also secured a BIA award which will support the development and distribution of a questionnaire to summit participants better understand tribal needs and communicate those needs to appropriate resources .
-This component will also be available to satellite site hosted by NECSC funding.
+CMN secured a BIA award which supported the development and distribution of a questionnaire to summit participants better understand tribal needs and communicate those needs to appropriate resources .
+This component will also be available to satellite sites.

---> See agenda for the summit here: http://sustainabledevelopmentinstitute.org/shifting-seasons-summit/
+--> See agenda for the summit here (and attached, below): http://sustainabledevelopmentinstitute.org/shifting-seasons-summit/

 - Staudinger, M., "Climate Change Impacts in the Northeast and Midwest United States", Shifting Seasons Summit, October 15, 2014. (and attached, below)

 - Schaefer, M., “Indigenous Networks and Climate Chage”.
 American Anthropological Association., Denver, CO.
 November 21, 2015.
 (NE CSC funded).